nablabits/cuda-grid-estimation/README.md

 #### C++
 In terms of `c++` you will need:
 - The `gcc` library or your OS equivalent to compile c++ code.
-- the [google test suite](https://google.github.io/googletest/quickstart-cmake.html) for the tests
+- The [google test suite](https://google.github.io/googletest/quickstart-cmake.html) for the tests

 #### CUDA
 You will need the CUDA Toolkit provided by NVIDIA, refer to [their documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#) to install it.
 The Ubuntu instructions worked overall fine for me, however the [post actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu) were not completely clear as in the POWER9 Setup `systemctl` complained that the service was masked: